 - eligible for Medicare

-Families and individuals who pay private health insurance premiums may be eligible for Australian Government rebates.
+If you or your family pay private health insurance premiums, you may be eligible for an Australian government rebate.

 Rebate income tiers